 Whenever handling a work of art, it is important to identify if there are areas of damage or weakness.
-Keeping an eye for areas of instability and understanding the construction of a piece can all play an important role on how the work is handled, packed, and/or transported.
+Keeping an eye for areas of instability and understanding the construction of a piece can all play an important role in how the work is handled, packed, and/or transported.

-Pay close attention to frame ornamentation on ornate frames, since they protrude from the frame profile, they are often vulnerable to damage and tend to be in unstable condition.
-On ornamental frames, while it sounds straight forward, ornamentation that extends from the lower edge of the bottom rail is often damaged from handling by simply sitting the frame on the floor, and the ornament is immediately impacted from direct contact with the floor.
-When handling ornamental frames, avoid putting stress on any of the ornamentation.
+Pay close attention to frame ornamentation on ornate frames, since they protrude from the frame profile, they are often vulnerable to damage and tend to be in an unstable condition.
+On ornamental frames, while it sounds straightforward, ornamentation that extends from the lower edge of the bottom rail is often damaged from handling by simply sitting the frame on the floor, and the ornament is immediately impacted from direct contact with the floor.
+When handling ornamental frames, avoid putting stress on any of the ornamentations.
 Handle the frames on the bottom and the sizes.
 The lower rail should always be supported.
 Rather than placing the piece in direct contact with the floor, framed works should be placed on top of foam blocks.

 Care for the Corners

 Corners on frames are also vulnerable to damage.
-Corners can be dented, and the miters be compromised by impact.
+Corners can be dented, and the miters are compromised by impact.
 Review for open joins, or related cracks in the corners.
 When handling, the lower rail should always be supported.

 Gold Leaf and Painted Finishes

 Review gilded and painted finishes for areas of loss, flaking, cracks, etc. Often areas of loss denote that the adjacent areas are also weak and could be further compromised.
 Avoid touching these weak areas.
-If detached elements are found, place them in a labeled envelope or bag, and keep it with the piece.
+If detached elements are found, place them in a labeled envelope or bag, and keep them with the piece.
 Never put tape on the surface of a gilded or painted frame.
 Even a small piece of scotch tape can cause irreversible damage to a stable gilded surface.